jdtoon/CloudflareD1.NET/docs/docs/code-first/overview.md

 # Code-First (Models → Migrations)

 CloudflareD1.NET.CodeFirst lets you define your database schema using C# classes and attributes, plus an optional fluent API for relationships and indexes.
-The CLI can diff your model against a saved snapshot and generate migrations.
+The framework can **automatically generate migrations** from your models by comparing them with the current database schema.

 ## Quick start